al-maisan/pms/README.md

  1. business & technology are equal partners
  1. BIG money rides on top of our products / services - think security from the get-go (anti-patterns: Microsoft & FB)!
- 1. lean toward the engineering side (compromise between time, cost and features, no perfectionism)
+ 1. lean toward an engineering approach (compromise between time, cost and features, no perfectionism)
  1. data driven, no bullshit; don't delay bad news.
  1. don't fall for your own ([or anyone else's hype](https://cointelegraph.com/news/we-dont-need-blockchain-r3-consortium-after-59-million-research)).
 Do what needs done.
  1. If you don't know what you are doing, say it, then carry out cheap(!) experiments and learn that way.